 Because of this, the interviewer will often start with a common question that they ask all candidates, such as ‘What is a disease?’.
 Then, depending on the student’s answers, the interviewer will begin to focus on certain aspects, such as ‘You mentioned genetic diseases, tell me about them.’
 Depending on how the student answers, the interviewer will then hone in and focus on certain diseases.

-This Socratic method of discussion allows the interviewer to see how students react to new information and process questions, and it will reveal the student’s thought processes in action.
+This is the Socratic method of discussion which allows the interviewer to see how students react to new information and process questions, and it will reveal the student’s thought processes in action.

-However, practising such lists of previous questions can prepare the candidate to think and fashion their answers coherently.
+However, practising such lists of previous questions can prepare the candidate to coherently think and fashion their answers.
 Therefore, we definitely see benefit in students looking at previous real-life answers given by previous interviewees, to see how it plays out in real life.